 I don’t know how long this will last.
 Sometimes, these things start out well and then, they go downhill faster than a speeding truck, but for right now, he is proud of himself and that makes me proud.

-Temple Grandin says that children with Asperger’s need to be pushed, so they can do great things.
+Temple Grandin says that children with higher functioning autism need to be pushed, so they can do great things.
 I agree which is why I always try to push my son in the right direction.